 One of the highlights of visiting Iona is the chance to see four Celtic 'high crosses'.
 These extraordinary crosses are among the finest pieces of pre-medieval art in Europe.

 The crosses are dedicated to St John, St Oran, St Matthew, and St Martin.
-A replica of St John's cross stands outside abbey church, and is recognisable for the astonishing size of the cross head and arms.
-The replica is made of concrete, but exactly duplicates the original cross.
+A replica of St John's cross stands outside the abbey church, and is recognisable for the astonishing size of the cross head and arms.
+The replica is made of concrete but exactly duplicates the original cross.
 This cross is located so that in the late afternoon its shadow falls on the doorway of St Columba's Shrine.

 The original St John's cross can be viewed in the abbey museum, where you can also find St Matthew's Cross and St Oran's Cross.
 The latter originally stood outside St Oran's Chapel, a short distance from the abbey.
 St Oran's and St Matthew's crosses had lain in broken sections for years, but have now been reassembled like jigsaw puzzles and mounted so they can stand upright.